jamesclarkson97/W5_weekend_hw_testing/testing_task_1.md

 class CardGame

+# No initialize function or attributes

 # Function name needs to have underscore between words, and no capitalisation.
   def checkforAce(card)
+# should be two = in order to check, rather than assert.
     if card.value = 1
       return true
     else